God Meets Us Where We Are: But Will You Know Him When You Meet Him?

 The critical thing about syllogisms on the existence of God is that initial premises make some assumptions about God.
 Immanuel Kant famously developed a logical syllogism proving that God exists; then he turned around and developed a logical syllogism proving God does not exist.
 Both syllogisms were well-constructed, and the conclusions logically flowed from the initial premises.

-In this case, the assumption is that God desires for all humans to know Him.
-For the assumption to make real sense, though, we would need to add one word.
+In this case, the express assumption is that God desires for all humans to know Him. the syllogism makes some sense, but only if we add one word that seems to sneak in without being stated.

 Implicit in this premise is that God desires only for humans to know Him, and He has no other desire, purpose or goal.
 If the initial premise is that God desires only for humans to know him, that God has no other desire, purpose, or goal for humans, then the logic follows.

-If God’s only desire, purpose, goal is for humans to know Him, He could so dominate and overwhelm us that we would have no choice but to know and acknowledge Him.
-The fact that people are not overwhelmed or dominated by God, and that people do not know God, would prove, on this syllogism, that God doesn’t exist.
+If God’s only desire, purpose, and goal is for humans to know Him, He could so dominate and overwhelm us that we would have no choice but to know and acknowledge Him.
+The fact that people do not know God, would prove, on this syllogism, that God doesn’t exist.

-We have to ask, though: Is that really God’s only desire, purpose, and goal for humans is to know that He exists?
-Is God that simple-minded?
+We have to ask, though: Is that really God’s only desire, purpose, and goal for humans – to know that He exists?
+I don’t think so.
+Such a purpose would be simplistic.
+And for what purpose?

 Does it make sense that God has one singular desire, purpose, and goal for humans?
 Is the entire thrust of creation summed up by an unconditional desire by God for humans to know Him and acknowledge His existence?